JuniFruit/microservices/node/converter/README.md

 # Description

-Converter service where the main converation logic is stored.
+Converter service where the main convertation logic is stored.
 App is listening to a RabbitMQ queue to consume and process messages.
 Converter needs mongodb url to download user's video and convert it, then it uploads result back to mongo

 ## Configuration